highrisedigital/wpbroadbean/readme.txt

 == Changelog ==

 = 2.0 =
+* Removed the beta status!
 * Added a filter to allow developers to use a different custom post type for jobs
 * WP Broadbean sub menus are added using a filter so developers can add their own menus more easily
 * Created a template function to get the value of a job field from post meta
 * Fields are now added using a filter.
 This allows developers to easily add other fields and have the data processed in the feed as well as the WP backend.
 * The processing of the feed is now more dynamic to tie in with other registered taxonomies and fields.
+* Amended the way in which the application form is rendered (no shortcode) and processed.
+Also slimmed the number of fields on this form.
+* Documented most functions etc. in the plugin code itself as well as cleaning up the file structure a little.
+* Updated the readme.txt file.

 = 1.0.2 =
 * Set skills taxonomy to hierarchical

 = 1.0.1 =
-* Correct name for the job locations taxonomy - showed an incorrect label in the taxonomy metabox
+* Correct name for the job locations taxonomy - showed an incorrect label in the taxonomy meta box

 = 1.0 =
 * Thanks to @getdave for contributions to v1.0